CausticLang/CausticLexer/README.md

 #### Node Reference
 > `nodes.NodeRef`

-Denoted by an `@`, followed by a node name (as a string of alphanumeric characters and underscore)
+Denoted by an `@`, followed by a node name (as a string of alphanumeric characters, underscores, and periods)

 Matches the value of the targeted node, and returns the result of that

 Must be bound using either its `.bind()` method, or automatically through the default compilers

+Note: `basic_compiler` will not accept node references with periods

 # Changelog